Oromis/touch-vtt/README.md

 touch screen and want to play on FoundryVTT, this module is for you!

 Features:
- - Use two-finger pinching and panning gestures to zoom and pan the map - it's really smooth and intuitive!
+ - Use two-finger pinching and panning gestures to zoom and pan the map.
+Panning can be turned off for this gesture in the settings (use three fingers to pan if you change this).
  - Move tokens by dragging them with your finger - just as you would with the mouse
+ - Move three fingers around on the canvas to pan the scene - no zooming in this mode.
  - Need to right-click to access the corresponding functionality on a game world entity?
 Just long-press (0.5s) with your finger.
  - Move windows around and interact with their content intuitively